 If the door lock knob is down when you shut the door, the door will lock.
-Therefore, make sure the key is not inside the vehicle before closing the door.
+Therefore, make sure the Key Fob is not inside the vehicle before closing the door.

-- For personal security and safety in the event of an accident, lock the vehicle doors before you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the key from the ignition and lock your vehicle.
-Unsupervised use of vehicle equipment may cause severe personal injuries and death. - Never leave children alone in a vehicle.
+- For personal security and safety in the event of an accident, lock the vehicle doors before you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the Key Fob from the ignition and lock your vehicle.
+Unsupervised use of vehicle equipment may cause severe personal injuries or death. - Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Don't leave the key in the ignition.
+Don't leave the Key Fob in the ignition.
 A child could operate power windows, other controls, or move the vehicle.